 Singleton pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the Java virtual machine.
 It seems to be a very simple design pattern but when it comes to implementation, it comes with a lot of implementation concerns.
 The implementation of the Singleton pattern has always been a controversial topic among developers.
 Check out Singleton Design Pattern to learn about different ways to implement Singleton pattern and pros and cons of each of the method.
 This is one of the most discussed java design patterns.

 Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern take out the responsibility of instantiation of a class from client program to the factory class.
 We can apply Singleton pattern on Factory class or make the factory method static.
 Check out Factory Design Pattern for example program and factory pattern benefits.
 This is one of the most widely used java design pattern.

 Abstract Factory Pattern

-Abstract Factory pattern is similar to Factory pattern and it’s factory of factories.
-If you are familiar with factory design pattern in java, you will notice that we have a single Factory class that returns the different sub-classes based on the input provided and factory class uses if-else or switch statement to achieve this.
+Abstract Factory pattern is similar to Factory pattern and it’s a factory of factories.
+If you are familiar with the factory design pattern in java, you will notice that we have a single Factory class that returns the different sub-classes based on the input provided and factory class uses if-else or switch statement to achieve this.